macgregor/cooking-journal/1-recipes/bread/sourdough_starter.md

 * [Maintaining your sourdough starter](https://blog.kingarthurflour.com/2012/04/08/maintaining-your-sourdough-starter-food-water-and-time/) - nice blog on storing, maintaining and "troubleshooting" your starter.
 * [How to Grow, Keep and Use a Sourdough Starter](https://anoregoncottage.com/grow-keep-use-sourdough-starter/) - nice overview and journal of starting a sourdough starter, also has some recipe ideas.
 * [Sourdough Home](https://www.sourdoughhome.com/index.php) - I like this site, the guy seems to know his stuff and its not full of fluff.
+* [Sourdough Starter, Step-by-Step & Side-by-Side: Intro](http://yumarama.com/968/starter-from-scratch-intro/) - this is a blog series that follows [Debra Wink's](http://www.thefreshloaf.com/node/10359/discouraged-southeast#comment-54426) guide.
+Debra is a microbiologist who goes into some details about what is going on during the process of starting and maintaining your starter.
+Really good info in here if you read it all.
+It uses an acidic fruit juice (pineapple) to jump start the starter, then switches to water.
+Will try this with trial 2.